Block attacks and get real-time protection against online threats with Avast Mobile Security

 Thankfully, most of us aren’t targeted directly by brute force attacks.
 Rather, hackers target websites for brute forcing, and then use that access to spread malware to the site’s visitors.

-Avast Free Antivirus will automatically block malware from compromised sites — even ones that are usually always safe — so no viruses or other malware can land on your computer.
+Avast Free Antivirus will automatically block and remove malware from compromised sites — even ones that are usually always safe — so no viruses or other malware can land on your computer.
 We’ll also protect you against malicious downloads, infected links, and unsafe email attachments.

 With so many threats lurking out there, it’s imperative to have an extra layer of defense to protect your data and other personal information.
 Download Avast Free Antivirus today to stay ahead of the hackers.